pmichaillat/intermediate-macro/README.md

 + `quiz4.pages`, `quiz4.pdf` – Quiz on Phillips curve
 + `quiz5.pages`, `quiz5.pdf` – Quiz on Malthusian model of growth
 + `quiz6.pages`, `quiz6.pdf` – Quiz on Solowian model of growth

+Solutions to the quizzes are available to instructors [upon request](https://github.com/pmichaillat/intermediate-macro/discussions).

 ## License